nosch/web-tech-conference-2014/README.md

 # WebTech Conference 2014 (Munich)

-Slides and sample code for my conference talks about Polymer, Angular and Ionic.
+Slides and sample code for my conference talks (in German) about Polymer, Angular and Ionic.